A Faster Generalized Two-Stage Approximate Top-K: The Original Algorithm

 \section{The Original Algorithm}

 \citet{chern2022tpuknnknearestneighbor} designed an approximate Top-$K$ algorithm that operates in two stages.
-In the first stage, the input array is partitioned by grouping elements separated by a fixed stride into buckets, and the top-1 element of each bucket is gathered to form a \textit{smaller} array.
+In the first stage, the input array is partitioned by grouping elements separated by a fixed stride into buckets.
+The top-1 element of each bucket is gathered to form a \textit{smaller} array.
 In the second stage, this array is sorted using bitonic sort, and the top K elements are returned.
-The first stage reduces the size of the input array for the \textit{expensive} second stage which improves performance.
-Mistakes occur when multiple top-K elements fall into the same bucket, as only one is selected and the rest are discarded.
-However, the number of buckets can be increased to reduce the likelihood of such collisions sufficiently to meet the recall target.
-Figure \ref{fig:top1algo} illustrates the algorithm.
+The first stage reduces the size of the input array for the \textit{expensive} second stage, which improves performance.
+Approximations occur when multiple top-K elements fall into the same bucket since only one is selected and the rest are discarded.
+Increasing the number of buckets reduces the likelihood of such collisions and can be chosen to achieve a desired average recall target.
+Appendix Figure \ref{fig:top1algo} presents the algorithm.

-The algorithm accepts \texttt{recall\_target} as a parameter, and the required number of buckets is calculated using a closed-form expression that relates the number of buckets to the expected recall for random inputs:
+The algorithm accepts \texttt{recall\_target} as a parameter, denoted by $r$, which specifies the desired expected recall.
+The required number of buckets, denoted by $B$, is calculated using a closed-form expression that relates $B$ to the expected recall under a model in which the positions of the top-K elements are independently and uniformly distributed over the input array:

-The input often results from a matrix multiplication, e.g., maximum inner-product search (MIPS) or Top-$K$ on key-query logits in attention.
-The first stage of the algorithm, which executes on the scalar/vector units, can often be fused with the preceding matrix multiplication, which executes on the matrix units.
-Hence, the fused first stage may incur little to no additional cost as it utilizes the otherwise idle scalar/vector compute units while the matrix units are busy.
+The input often results from a matrix multiplication, e.g., a maximum inner-product search (MIPS) or the Top-$K$ on key-query logits in attention.
+The algorithm's first stage, which executes on the scalar/vector units, can often be fused with the preceding matrix multiplication, which executes on the matrix units.
+Hence, the fused first stage might incur little to no additional cost since it utilizes the otherwise idle scalar/vector compute units while the matrix units are busy.